postgres-ai/terraform-postgresai-database-lab/README.md

 - [Terraform Installed](https://learn.hashicorp.com/tutorials/terraform/install-cli) (minimal version: 1.0.0)
 - AWS [Route 53](https://aws.amazon.com/route53/) Hosted Zone (For setting up TLS) for a domain or sub-domain you control
 - You must have AWS Access Keys and a default region in your Terraform environment (See section on required IAM Permissions)
 - The DLE runs on an EC2 instance which can be accessed using a selected set of SSH keys uploaded to EC2.
-Use the Terraform parameter `keypair` to specify which EC2 Keypair to use
+Use the Terraform parameter `aws_keypair` to specify which EC2 Keypair to use
 - Required IAM Permissions: to successfully run this Terraform module, the IAM User/Role must have the following permissions:
     * Read/Write permissions on EC2
     * Read/Write permissions on Route53